Bunbury Cathedral Grammar School

 Bunbury Cathedral Grammar School (often denoted BCGS), is an independent school in Gelorup, Western Australia, a semi-rural suburb 10 kilometres south of Bunbury.
 Providing kindergarten, primary and secondary education, the school serves approximately 750 students and employs 190 staff.
 The school is a global member of the Round Square Organization, and Diocesan School of the Anglican Diocese of Bunbury.

 Bunbury Cathedral Grammar School's campus is situated on 33 hectares of bushland, consisting of a primary and secondary school, sporting and boarding facilities.

 History

-In 1968, a small group of volunteers, led by the bishop of the Anglican Diocese of Bunbury, Bishop Ralph Hawkins, organized the creation of an Anglican, co-educational day and boarding school.
-Bunbury Cathedral Grammar School became operational in 1972, with an enrolment of 78 students.
+In 1968, a small group of volunteers, led by the bishop of the Anglican Diocese of Bunbury, Bishop Ralph Hawkins, organised the creation of an Anglican, co-educational day and boarding school.
+Arthur Maynard Jenour, a supporter of a school in Gelorup, sold 72 acres of land to the School Board on a no-interest term.
+Bunbury Cathedral Grammar School commenced operations in 1972, with an initial enrolment of 78 students.

+The school was the first coeducational boarding school in Australia to offer both primary and secondary education.

 The school has published a magazine called the Grammarian semi-annually.

 Bruce Matthews was the headmaster at the school from 1998 to 2011, when he left to take up a position on the inaugural board of the newly formed School Curriculum and Standards Authority.
 Matthews' replacement was Michael Giles who joined the school in late 2011 from Great Southern Grammar.